vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ## Features

-- Creates Satellite location.
+- Creates a Satellite location.
-- Creates 6 VSIs with RHEL 7.9.
+- Creates six VSIs with RHEL 7.9.
 - Assigns the three hosts to the location control plane.
 - *Conditionally creates* these items:
-  - Create a Red Hat OpenShift on IBM Cloud cluster and assign the three hosts to the cluster so that you can run Red Hat OpenShift workloads in your location.
+  - Creates a Red Hat OpenShift on IBM Cloud cluster and assigns the three hosts to the cluster, enabling the running of Red Hat OpenShift workloads in the location.
-  - Configure a worker pool to an existing Red Hat OpenShift Cluster.
+  - Configures a worker pool to an existing Red Hat OpenShift Cluster.

 <table cellspacing="10" border="0">
   <tr>